If you are planning a trip to Disney World to see the Christmas decorations, you may be wondering when those decorations actually go up!

 Looking for more information on all things Christmas at Walt Disney World?
 We have you covered.

 Because of Mickey’s Very Merry Christmas Party, Magic Kingdom gets decked out first – and the entire process happens in the days between the last Mickey’s Not-So-Scary Halloween Party and the first Christmas party (which is typically about a week later).

-By the time of the first Christmas party (which is usually around November 8th-ish) the park should be entirely decorated except for maybe the giant tree.
+By the time of the first Christmas party (which is November 8th in 2022) the park should be entirely decorated except for maybe the giant tree.

-When that goes up can depend on the the Christmas parade taping they do for ABC.
-Because of its size, the tree can interfere with the taping so the generally leave it down until they get all the shots they need for the show.
+When that goes up can depend on the Christmas parade taping they do for ABC.
+Because of its size, the tree can interfere with the taping, so they generally leave it down until they get all the shots they need for the show.

-When (and where) the parade taping happens used be easier to predict but Disney has been changing things up in recent years.
-But, even if the giant tree isn't up when you go, you'll barely notice it missing with all the other decorations!
+When (and where) the parade taping happens used to be easier to predict, but Disney has been changing things up recently.
+But, even if the giant tree isn’t up when you go, you’ll barely notice it missing with all the other decorations!